-LCMS World Relief and Human Care has supported mercy projects in Sudan since 1999.
+The LCMS has supported mercy projects in Sudan since 1999.
 The initial grant was for a grinding mill.
 Other projects soon followed such as: borehole wells, dams, literacy programs, peace-making workshops, farming tools and agricultural support, brick machines, medical supplies and blood banks, vaccinations and health clinics and refugee assistance.
 Other entities are currently supporting mercy projects such as a primary school and a poultry project to generate local income — both in Yambio.

 The Evangelical Lutheran Church in Sudan (ELCS) is the fruit of faithful efforts by of all the above partners who are working toward firmly rooting a single Lutheran church body in Sudan.

 Note: The ELCS is not yet an official partner church of the LCMS.